LazyShark2001/THMNet/README.md

 # THMNet
-EORSSD complex-scene will be released soonw
+EORSSD complex-scene will be released soon.